h2r/ein/doc/language.md

 ### Compound Words

 Compound words are Back's list type.
-They are analgous to Lisp lists.
+They are analagous to Lisp lists.
 To push a compound word on the stack, embed a sequence of words in
 parentheses: `( 1 3 4 )`.
 The word